Quick Facts on Lip Filler

 What are the side effects of lip enhancement?

 After lip enhancement, the main side effect is swelling of the lips.
-This may persist from 3 to 14 days.
+This may persist from 3 to 14 days, although the swelling after only a few days has substantially subsided.
 Usually injection of the lip body produces more swelling than the border.
 The type of dermal filler used also determines to an extent the degree of swelling.

 A bruise may also result from the injections at times.